 5. The c-NRF forwards the NF discovery request in this TLS connection, including an 3gpp-Sbi-Target-apiRoot header set to the apiRoot of the p-NRF.

 6. The c-SEPP extracts the NF discovery request from the TLS connection, replaces the apiRoot of the SEPP FQDN in the request URI with the apiRoot of the p-NRF received in the 3gpp-Sbi-Target-apiRoot header and sends the request towards p-SEPP in the TLS tunnel setup in step 2 and using the JOSE protected message forwarding procedure and API specified in clauses 5.3 and 6.2 respectively.
+The apiRoot of the Request URI of the HTTP request shall contain the apiRoot of p-SEPP.
+The HTTP request shall not contain any 3gpp-Sbi-Target-apiRoot header.
 The c-SEPP and the p-SEPP act as a man in the middle proxy in this case.

 7. The p-SEPP extracts the HTTP message received on the TLS connection, and then seeing that the URI scheme of the NF discovery service of the p-NRF is "https", the p-SEPP sets up a TLS connection with the p-NRF.